AndrewSteiner/Linfi-Shot/README.md

 How to setup the tool:

+1.If you are using Ubuntu (recommended) please check the version:</br>
+  Make sure you are using Ubuntu 18.04 or later.
+  Check: `lsb release -a`

-1. Make sure you have the following tool dependicies.
+2.Make sure you have the following tool dependicies.

 Tool Dependicies
 Auditd: